junfu96/CBLSTM-SNP/README.md

    New Hidden State
 ```

-Therefore, CBLSTM-SNP can be regarded as a compensation-balanced dynamical system.
+Therefore, CBLSTM-SNP can be viewed as a compensation-balanced dynamical system.

 ---

 # Lemma 1: Boundedness of Hidden States

-## Question
+## Research Question

-A natural question is:
+A natural concern is:

 > Will the compensation mechanism continuously increase the hidden state and eventually cause numerical explosion?

-The boundedness lemma answers this question.
+The boundedness lemma provides a theoretical answer.

 ---